gmaurer/company_s_assessment/README.md

 Improvements with more time:
-1) dockerize contains to build sql and python container automatically, this would improve set up as it is contained.
+1) dockerize container to build sql and python container automatically, this would improve set up as it is contained.
 2) shift the datastructure to pandas or a similar data frame to to append data in one loop.
 3) sort requests to improve time complexity by removing loops of data
+4) db ini file to streamline standing this up locally